robledop/os/docs/MULTITASKING.md

 # Task switching

+*This is a working in progress and I realize the approach is naive.
+I'm still learning about this topic.*

 The state of the current user thread is saved by the interrupt handler when an interrupt occurs.

 <pre>